Miami River Cops Scandal: Background

-the name "River Cops" derives.
+In July 1985, ten people dressed as officers forced their way into the Jones Boat Yard along the Miami River, from which the name "River Cops" derives.
 They raided a shipment of drugs on a pleasure boat named the Mary C, taking 350–400 kg of cocaine worth around $10 million at the time.
 During the raid, three of the seven person crew unloading the cocaine drowned attempting to escape.
 It was believed to be a raid gone bad until a night watchman revealed that they were actual police officers who raided the boat yard.
 One witness even testified that they had their weapons drawn and were yelling, "Kill them!
 Kill them!" as they approached.

 Some of the seized cocaine was kept for personal use but most was sold.
 The corruption was uncovered during the investigation into the deaths at the Jones Boat Yard and when officers were apprehended attempting to sell the cocaine to undercover agents as well as a covert recording sting operation at the helm of Metro-Dade detective Alex Alvarez.
 The first trial of the River Cops started in September 1986 with Armando Estrada, Rodolfo Arias, Roman Rodriguez, Armando Garcia, Arturo de la Vega, Osvaldo Coello and Ricardo Aleman as defendants, but resulted in a mistrial after jurors could not agree on a verdict.
 Twenty officers, including the original seven from the first trial, were indicted as part of a new trial.
 After Arias became a prosecution witness, ten officers pleaded guilty and two were convicted at trial in February 1988.
 In the end, nearly 100 officers had been arrested, fired, suspended, or reprimanded.
 City officials cited community growth lead to lax hiring standards as well as terrible supervision of officers.